 Step 1: Enter your basic flight criteria

-To get your search started, you’ll want to enter all the basics: origin, destination, dates, class of service, number of passengers and whether you’ll be embarking on a round-trip, one-way or multi-city itinerary.
+To get your search started, you’ll want to enter all the basics: origin, destination, travel dates, class of service, number of passengers and whether you’ll be embarking on a round-trip, one-way or multi-city itinerary.

 Hit the search button, and results will begin to populate.
 It may take a minute or so for the engine to finish searching, so don’t panic if what you’re looking for doesn’t show up right away.